kualatechzm/coding-interview-challenge/01-technical-assessment.md

 We have packaged it up with a Docker build environment to make it easier for you to build and run.
-In order to run it, you'll need to have the `docker` and `docker-compose` command line tools installed.
+In order to run it, you'll need to have the `docker` (and optionally `docker-compose` if not using the new Docker compose plugin) command line tools installed.
 You will also need a way of making requests to an HTTP API.
-On Unix systems such as Linux and OSX, the `curl` command line tool should be available.
+On Unix systems such as Linux and OSX, the
+`curl` command line tool should be available.
 On Windows systems, you will need to install curl or another tool
 (such as [Insomnia](https://insomnia.rest/download)) to interact with the